 Paid Critiques – All except juvenile.

-Editorial Needs – Great fiction and nonfiction.
+Editorial Needs – Great fiction (all but science fiction/fantasy, speculative, or thriller) and nonfiction.
 Click here for guidelines.

 BroadStreet Publishing Group